poland citizenshipDual citizenship is a legal status that allows a person to be a citizen in two or more different countries.

 Frequently Asked Questions About Dual Citizenship

-What is the process of second citizenship?
+What is the process of obtaining dual citizenship?

 There are a few ways to get dual citizenship, including:

-• Being born in another country that grants citizenship by birthright
+• Being born in another country that grants citizenship by birthright.

-• Applying for second citizenship by descent through a dual citizen family member
+• Applying for second citizenship by descent through a dual citizen family member.

-• Being married to a foreign national and obtaining dual citizenship by marriage
+• Being married to a foreign national and obtaining dual citizenship by marriage.

-• Living in a foreign country for a specified period to qualify for dual citizenship by naturalization
+• Living in a foreign country for a specified period to qualify for dual citizenship by naturalization.

 Bear in mind that both countries must allow dual citizenship for you to obtain dual citizen status.